Radiohead229/Potato-Disease-Classification/README.md

 Step 2: Install NPM (Setup instructions)

-Step 3: Run the codes below to install the necessary dependencies
+Step 3: Run the codes in your terminal to install the necessary dependencies

 `cd frontend`
 changes the directory to frontend